quantmind/pulsar/docs/design.rst

 **periodic_task**

-Fired at every actor periodic task (More docs here)
+Fired at every actor :ref:`periodic task <actor-periodic-task>`.
+This hook is best used for internal sanity/health checks of the actor or services the actor is performing.

 **on_info**